Carousel (film): Production

-Cinematographer Charles G. Clarke explained that "In the beginning it was decided to film 'Carousel' in both 55mm and the standard 35mm CinemaScope.
+Cinematographer Charles G. Clarke explained: "In the beginning it was decided to film 'Carousel' in both 55mm and the standard 35mm CinemaScope.
 This meant double setups for each shot.
-When the results became available for screening, our studio decided the 35mm version was no longer required, and thereafter we filmed the production only in 55mm CinemaScope....The new 55mm CinemaScope negative is exactly four diameters greater in size [than 35mm]—twice the width and twice as high—so that reductions are made without altering the composition of the original negative."
-Clarke noted that the period of dual filming was limited to "the first few weeks."
+When the results became available for screening, our studio decided the 35mm version was no longer required, and thereafter we filmed the production only in 55mm CinemaScope. ...
+The new 55mm CinemaScope negative is exactly four diameters greater in size [than 35mm]—twice the width and twice as high—so that reductions are made without altering the composition of the original negative."
+Clarke noted that the period of dual filming was limited to "the first few weeks".

-When Sinatra withdrew, the studio replaced him with Gordon MacRae.
-Director Henry King recalled, "although Gordon MacRae has an excellent singing voice, it was not a good picture for him.
+Frank Sinatra was originally cast to play Billy Bigelow and recorded his songs for the film.
+It had been reported that Sinatra withdrew in objection to the requirement that each scene be filmed twice, one for regular CinemaScope and the other for CinemaScope 55, but according to Shirley Jones' 2014 autobiography, he quit because his wife Ava Gardner threatened infidelity if he failed to accompany her on the set of her film The Barefoot Contessa.
+Gordon MacRae, Sinatra's replacement, was reported to have prepared in advance for the role, suspecting that Sinatra might withdraw.
+MacRae did not cut his hair after he finished filming Oklahoma!, and in July he starred in a State Fair of Texas production of Carousel.
+Director Henry King later recalled, "[A]lthough Gordon MacRae has an excellent singing voice, it was not a good picture for him.
 Maybe he was too good for it.
-Sinatra would have made a different thing out of it entirely...
+Sinatra would have made a different thing out of it entirely ...
 [MacRae] just didn't have a style of his own, it's not individual.
 I think that's why Gordon never got up to a point where Sinatra did.
 But you never can tell what kept people from reaching the top."

-Filming took place in the Maine locations of Boothbay Harbor, Camden, Newcastle, and Augusta as well as Paradise Cove in Malibu, California and the 20th Century-Fox studios.
+Filming took place in the Maine locations of Boothbay Harbor, Camden, Newcastle and Augusta as well as Paradise Cove in Malibu, California and the Twentieth Century-Fox studios.

-Differences from stage production

 The film follows the stage musical faithfully except for five major changes: